 Gold, Silver Prices Trade Mixed — Check Rates In Delhi, Mumbai And Other Cities

+Spot gold held steady after four consecutive sessions of gains, supported by expectations of further monetary easing in the US following last week’s rate cut.

-Gold prices in India were trading lower at Rs 1,29,320 and silver traded flat at Rs 1,87,710 on Thursday, according to the India Bullion Association.
-Moreover, silver in the spot market gained to trade at $62.62.
+Gold prices in India rose slightly to Rs 1,33,820, with silver witnessing a slight downtick at Rs 1,92,470 on Monday, according to the India Bullion Association.

-Meanwhile, Spot gold price rose on Thursday to trade around $4,234 an ounce.
-Despite the pull back from record high last month gold remains on course for its strongest annual gain since 1979, having reached a series of record highs before retreating last month.
-US rate cuts have underpinned prices, which have also been buoyed by inflows into bullion-backed exchange-traded funds and sustained central bank buying.
+Meanwhile, spot gold held steady after four consecutive sessions of gains, supported by expectations of further monetary easing in the US following last week’s rate cut.
+Bullion hovered near $4,320 an ounce, showing little change.

+Gold has surged more than 60% this year and silver has more than doubled.
+Both metals on track for their best annual performances since 1979.
+The rallies in the precious metals have been driven by increased central bank purchases and investors pulling back from sovereign bonds and currencies.

 Gold Price Today: Delhi, Mumbai, Chennai Prices